faasm/faasm/docs/local_dev.md

 ## Networking

-### Set-up

-To set up network namespaces properly we need to ensure consistent interface naming (`eth0` for main public interface).
+If you want to switch on network isolation locally, you need to set up network namespaces.
+To do this we need to ensure consistent interface naming (`eth0` for main public interface).
 If your public interface is already called `eth0` then you can skip this step.

-If your public interface isn't called eth0, you can:

 - Edit `/etc/default/grub` and add `net.ifnames=0 biosdevname=0` to `GRUB_CMDLINE_LINUX_DEFAULT`
 - Run `sudo update-grub`

-We then need to configure some network interfaces and namespaces:
+- Restart the machine

+This script will then set up the namespaces

 ```
-sudo ./bin/netns
+sudo ./bin/netns.sh
 ```

-You

 ## Cgroups

-To run locally you will need to have the relevant cgroups in place.
-To do this, you can run:
+To use cgroup isolation, you'll need to run:

 ```
-inv setup-cgroup
+sudo ./bin/cgroup.sh
 ```

 ## Running Locally